Chart Color Schemes

 Anula features high concentrations of family households and group households, with a higher-than-average median household size

-Family households comprise 80.4% of all households, including 37.7% couples with children, 24.2% couples without children, and 16.6% single parent families.
-Non-family households account for 19.6%, consisting of 16.3% lone person households and 3.9% group households.
-The median household size is 2.9 people, which is larger than the Greater Darwin average of 2.7.
+Family households account for 80.4% of all households, including 37.7% couples with children, 24.2% couples without children, and 16.6% single parent families.
+Non-family households constitute the remaining 19.6%, with lone person households at 16.3% and group households comprising 3.9%.
+The median household size is 2.9 people, larger than the Greater Darwin average of 2.7.

 Frequently Asked Questions - Households